whizzml/examples/seeded-best-k/readme.md

-# best-k-means
+# Seeded Best K means

-The `best-k-means` library is a collection of WhizzML routines that implement K-means clustering using the Pham-Dimov-Nguyen algorithm for choosing the best K.
-> "Selection of K in K-means clustering"<br>
+The `Seeded Best K-Means` library is a collection of WhizzML routines that implement K-means clustering using the Pham-Dimov-Nguyen algorithm for choosing the best K.  > "Selection of K in K-means clustering"<br> > *Proc.
-> *Proc.
 IMechE, Part C: J. Mechanical Engineering Science*, v.219

 ## Components and installation